ibm-cloud-docs/cloud-native/topic-fault-tolerance.md

 An application should define what happens when a request to a backing service fails.
 There are a few options, but the goal is to degrade gracefully when these services don't respond in a timely manner.
 When a remote service fails, you might retry the request, try a different request, or return cached data instead.

 Retrying the request is the easiest fallback mechanism at first glance.
-What isn't so apparent is that retrying requests can contribute to cascading system failures ("retry storms", a variation of the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem)).
+What isn't so apparent is that retrying requests can contribute to cascading system failures ("retry storms", a variation of the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem){: external}).
 Application-level code is not aware enough of system or network health, and exponential backoff algorithms are hard to get right.

 Istio can perform retries much more effectively.
 It is already directly involved in request routing and it provides a consistent, language-agnostic implementation for retry policies.
 For example, we could define a policy like the following for our stock quote service: